VicAlexSim/CC-WebApp/README.md

-WEB103 Prework -  Creatoverse
+# WEB103 Prework - *👉🏿 CC Webapp - Creatorverse*
-Submitted by:  Victor Sim
+Submitted by:  **👉🏿 Victor Sim**

-About this web app:  This application enables users to perform CRUD (create, read, update, and delete) actions on their preferred content producers.
-These producers encompass individuals on platforms such as Twitch, YouTube, Instagram, TikTok, and others.
+About this web app: **👉🏿 This application enables users to perform CRUD (create, read, update, and delete) actions on their preferred content producers.
+These producers encompass individuals on platforms such as Twitch, YouTube, Instagram, TikTok, and others.**

-Time spent: 6 hours

-# WEB103 Prework - *👉🏿 CC Webapp*

-Submitted by: **👉🏿Victor Sime**

-About this web app: **👉🏿 CC Webapp**

 Time spent:  **👉🏿 6** hours

 ## Required Features